franciscotobar/devportal/rif/relay/gas-costs.md

 ## SmartWallet templates

-RIF Relay V1 only has one SmartWallet [template](https://github.com/rsksmart/rif-relay/blob/master/contracts/smartwallet/SmartWallet.sol), which can be used as-is, or be injected with extra logic during the SmartWallet instance creation.
+RIF Relay V0.1 only has one SmartWallet [template](https://github.com/rsksmart/rif-relay/blob/master/contracts/smartwallet/SmartWallet.sol), which can be used as-is, or be injected with extra logic during the SmartWallet instance creation.

-V2 introduces a cheaper template ([SmartWallet](https://github.com/rsksmart/rif-relay/blob/master/contracts/smartwallet/SmartWallet.sol)), to be used when there's no need for extra custom-logic in the smart wallets.
-The behaviour is the same as the CustomSmartWallet [template](https://github.com/rsksmart/rif-relay/blob/master/contracts/smartwallet/SmartWallet.sol) of V2, but without this capability.
+V0.2 introduces a cheaper template ([SmartWallet](https://github.com/rsksmart/rif-relay/blob/master/contracts/smartwallet/SmartWallet.sol)), to be used when there's no need for extra custom-logic in the smart wallets.
+The behaviour is the same as the CustomSmartWallet [template](https://github.com/rsksmart/rif-relay/blob/master/contracts/smartwallet/SmartWallet.sol) of V0.2, but without this capability.

+### Gas cost from the deployment of each template.

 | RIF Version | SW Template       | Avg. overhead gas |